Gout is a common type of arthritis that is found in the foot and causes stiff, swollen and painful joints.

 • Diabetic

-• Diet rich in seafood, liver and meat
+• A diet rich in seafood, liver, and meat

 • Hereditary